mortonne/datascipsych/README.md

 # datascipsych
-Data Science for Psychology course code

 [![Course Textbook](https://jupyterbook.org/badge.svg)](https://mortonne.github.io/datascipsych/intro.html)

+Code repository for the Data Science for Psychology course at the University of Wisconsin-Milwaukee.

 ## Resources